martinibooks/test-book/chapter-1/FOUNDERS.md

 # The Founders
 [![Screen](../assets/founders.jpg)](../assets/founders.jpg)

-Monique and Martin have been a team for 10 years.
-Together they have been using their brains and technology to solve people's problems.
+Monique Duarte and Martin Szyllo have been a team for 10 years.
+Together they have been using their brains and technology to solve other people's problems.

 **Monique Duarte, CEO:**
-* 7 years  experience as Co-founder and Head of Design at a London-based Digital Agency  (Morango);
+* 7 years'  experience as Co-founder and Head of Design at a London-based Digital Agency  (Morango);
-* 7 years experience managing development teams;
+* 7 years' experience managing development teams;
 * Product Development & UX Expert;
 * Communications background – Journalism;
 * Studied Law @ Queen Mary University of London.